Is The Hills Real or Scripted?

 He also accepted that there were times when they would miss certain things that happen off-camera.
 For that, they would have the cast re-create the entire thing so that they could get it for the show, but this doesn’t mean that they were creating something on their own.
 After they had all the footage they needed, they would rework it in editing, shuffling the pieces here and there to make it all coherent for a 30-60 minutes episode.

-While all this sounds logical, there have been times when the cast members have come out about the show and confirmed the doubts about its drama.
-They have claimed that many times, they were forced to create tension in the series because that’s what the show-runners wanted, not because it was happening in their real lives.
+While all this sounds logical, there have been times when the cast members have come out about the show and confirmed their doubts about its drama.
+They have claimed that they were often forced to create tension in the series because that’s what the show-runners wanted, not because it was happening in their real lives.

 Cast member Audrina Patridge said, “As it went on, it was very manipulated and guided and you’re kinda put in these scenarios where you would show up and you didn’t know what you were in for until you were there, and you wanted to run out but they locked the door on you.
 She claimed that she was forced to film a scene where she gets in a fight with Kristin Cavallari, and they had to fabricate it because they wouldn’t be allowed to leave otherwise.

-The suspicions were all but confirmed in the finale where the curtains and the sets were revealed breaking the illusion of the California sky and the living quarters of the characters.
-Despite this move, the show-runners never quite confirmed everything.
-They left it on the audience’s imagination, which led people to wonder if the finale was a nod to the scripted nature of the show or was it just teasing the haters who had always claimed it was fake?
+The suspicions were all but confirmed in the finale, where the curtains and the sets were revealed, breaking the illusion of the California sky and the living quarters of the characters.
+Despite this move, the showrunners never quite confirmed everything.
+They left it to the audience’s imagination, which led people to wonder if the finale was a nod to the scripted nature of the show or was just teasing the haters who had always claimed it was fake.

-Considering everything, it is safe to say that not all of ‘The Hills’ is a real thing.
-Even if the dialogues per-se are not scripted, situations are manipulated where the cast has to do something just for the sake of drama.
-Apart from that, the crew must also get a lot of intense stuff from the real-life of the cast members.
+Considering everything, it is safe to say that not all of ‘The Hills’ is real.
+Even if the dialogue is not scripted, situations are manipulated where the cast has to do something just for the sake of drama.
+Apart from that, the crew must also get a lot of intense stuff from the cast members’ real lives.
 This means that the show falls somewhere in the middle of the reality/fake meter.

 Read More: Is Selling Sunset Scripted?